jiriklepl/NSWI131/README.md

 ### scala

-- `dotty`: (including the small dataset) the performance of this benchmark is very consistent and independent on the actual number of CPU cores, with a notable exception of the case with just 1 core.
+- `dotty`: (included in the small dataset) the performance of this benchmark is very consistent and independent on the actual number of CPU cores, with a notable exception of the case with just 1 core.

   The small dataset shows that the benchmark's performance increases slightly with each added core from 1 core up until 4 cores (if they share the same NUMA core).